Gwlanbzh/Virtual-File-System/exemple/exemple.md

-# exemple disk file :
+# sample disk file :

 The first block is a table where each byte represent a block.
 If the byte is 00, the corresponding block is free and if the byte is 01, the corresponding block is taken.